 You may also like to join one of our social media groups to chat to others who have been in a similar situation.
 You can find us on:

-Staging of CLL / SLL
+Staging and grading of CLL / SLL

 Additional tests you may have to see how far your CLL / SLL has spread include: